CIMR-Algos/SeaIceThickness_ATBD/book/baseline_algorithm_definition.md

 # Baseline Algorithm Definition

-The sea ice thickness (SIT) retrieval algorithm is based on the algorithm described in RD-3, RD-4 and Huntemann et al., (2014).
+The sea ice thickness (SIT) retrieval algorithm is based on the algorithm described in RD-3, RD-4 and {cite}`Huntemann2014`.
 It is an empirical algorithm based on modeled ice thicknesses during the freeze-up in the Kara- and Barents Seas.
 The underlying physical principle is the penetration depth of L-band radiation into sea ice and the resulting correlation of the emitted